PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

    ``diff`` can be reassigned.

 #.
 The body of the function is indented.
 All statements in the same
    group of statements must be indented the same amount.
-Soon we’ll look at ``while`` statements, whose bodies must be indented beneath the ``while``.
+Soon we'll look at ``while`` statements, whose bodies must be indented beneath the ``while``.